Oakley Sound Systems FAQ

 Where do you get your front panels?

 Either at Schaeffer in Germany or Frontpanel Express in the US.
-Alternatively, you can obtain excellent 5U MOTM style panels from Bridechamber.
+Alternatively, you can obtain excellent 5U MOTM style panels for some modules from Synthcube in the US.

-Can I buy the Schaeffer front panels direct from Oakley Sound or Krisp1?
+Can I buy the Schaeffer front panels direct from Oakley Sound ?

 No. These need to be ordered from Schaeffer in Germany or Front Panel Express in the US.
 Both companies offer an excellent service.
+The Frontplatten Designer software is a free download and features secure online ordering too.
+See the Schaeffer or Frontpanel Express websites for more information.
 The sales representative at Schaeffer speaks very good English if you do need to contact them direct.
-The new version of the excellent Frontplatten Designer software is a free download and features secure online ordering too.
-See the Schaeffer or Frontpanel Express websites for more information.

 Can I buy schematics/PCB artwork for the modules?

-No, we do not sell any schematics for any of our currently sold modules or PCBs.
+I do not sell any schematics for any of our currently sold modules or PCBs.
 Relevant schematics are only provided for purchasers of the project PCB.
-Purchasers of ready made modules can also request the relevant schematics if they wish to have them.

 PCB artwork is no longer available for any of our products old or new.